OpenNebula/docs/source/user/virtual_resource_management/img_guide.rst

     $ oneimage create --datastore default --name Ubuntu --path /home/cloud/images/ubuntu-desktop/disk.0 \
       --description "Ubuntu 10.04 desktop for students."

-.. warning:: You can use **gz** compressed image files (i.e. as specified in path) when registering them in OpenNebula.
+.. note:: You can use **gz** compressed image files (i.e. as specified in path) when registering them in OpenNebula.

 .. _sunstone_upload_images: